Meskedal/TTK4130/README.md

 # TTK4130
 WasteWater Project

-Currently on Task 2a, see issues.
+Currently on stuck on 2a.
+Use WasteWater2 for assignment 2.